SChinchi/LogViewer/README.md

   - **Missing Member Exception**: for outdated mods that attempt to call missing code.
   - **Most Repeated Errors**: events logged multiple times consecutively (most likely errors) sorted in descending order.

-### Planned before 1.0

-- Main screen
-  - Add loading progress bar for big files.
-Optimisation might also be possible when parsing the log.
-- Console
-  - Fix copy to file on Android.

 ## How to build

 Follow the steps described in the Flutter [documentation](https://docs.flutter.dev/get-started/install) for your current environment.